raycoarana/reactor-netty-http2-idle-timeout/README.md

 # reactor-netty HTTP/1.1 & HTTP/2 idle-timeout

-Project that reproduces an issue when using reactor-netty server configured to served on both HTTP/1.1 and HTTP/2 on clear-text, when set an idle-timeout fails due to be unable to add the `IdleTimeoutHandler` before `reactor.left.httpCodec` because it does not exist.
+When client only supports HTTP/1.1 and an idle-timeout is set in server, `HttpTrafficHandler` fails to attach `IdleTimeoutHandler` in the `operationComplete` method, as neither `httpCodec` nor `h2cUpgradeHandler` are in the pipeline.